k8s

 Quoting from What is the role of ‘pause’ container?:

-This means that your ‘apache’ container can die, and come back to life, and all of the network setup will still be there.
+The pause container is a container that holds the network namespace for the pod.
+It does nothing ‘useful’.
+(It’s actually just a little bit of assembly that goes to sleep and never wakes up) This means that your ‘apache’ container can die and come back to life, and all of the network setup will still be there.
 Normally if the last process in a network namespace dies the namespace would be destroyed and creating a new apache container would require creating all new network setup.
 With pause, you’ll always have that one last thing in the namespace.